samstav/simpl/docs/DSL.md

 * port: this is the port if specified (e.g. the port in http://localhost:8080 is 8080)
 * path: the path of the resource or file
 * private_key: the private_key of a certificate to use if the protocol is an encrypted one
-* public_key: the public_key of a certificate to use if the protocol is an encrypted one
+* certificate: the public_key of a certificate to use if the protocol is an encrypted one
 * intermediate_key: the intermediate key chain of a certificate to use if the protocol is an encrypted one

 These attributes can be specified in constraints: